 Who are you?

-I am Roy-Andre Tollefsen (40), born and still living on the beautiful westcoast of Norway, where I have worked within most diciplines related to technology for the last 25 years or so.
+I am Roy-Andre Tollefsen (40), born and still living on the beautiful westcoast of Norway, where I have worked within most diciplines related to technology for the past 25 years.

 Later in life I became a relatively successful serial-entrepreneur.